Exams and Tests

 In most cases, you will have a CT scan of the brain.
 This test is like an X-ray, but shows more detail in three dimensions.
 Usually, a contrast dye is injected into your bloodstream to highlight abnormalities on the scan.

 More often, the MRI scan is being used instead of a CT scan for suspected brain tumors.
 This is because MRI has a higher sensitivity for detecting the presence of, or changes within, a tumor.
 However, most institutions still use the CT scan as the first diagnostic test.

 People with brain cancer often have other medical problems; therefore, routine lab tests may be performed.
 These include analysis of blood, electrolytes, and liver function tests.

 If your mental status has been the major change, blood or urine tests may be done to detect drug use.

-In some cases it is possible to collect a biopsy without opening the skull.
-The exact location of the tumor in the brain is determined by using a CT or MRI scan while the head is held still in a frame.
+- In some cases, it is possible to collect a biopsy without opening the skull.
+The exact location of the tumor in the brain is determined by using a CT or MRI scan.
 A small hole is then made in the skull and a needle guided through the hole to the tumor.
 The needle collects the biopsy and is removed.
 This technique is called stereotaxis, or stereotactic biopsy.

 - The biopsy is examined under a microscope by a pathologist (a doctor who specializes in diagnosing diseases by looking at cells and tissues).